crazyBaboon/MapGear/README.md

-# Mapgear - Map processing tool for FlightGear
+# MapGear - Map processing tool for FlightGear

 Run the script MapGear.py in the same folder as the fg_log.csv file.